st003/st003.github.io/README.md

 # Porfolio

 A static website portfolio using raw HTML, CSS, and JavaScript.
 No third-party libraries.
+Static output files generated using: https://github.com/st003/static-site-gen

 ## Running the tests